tlswg/tls13-spec/draft-ietf-tls-tls13.md

     Key Exchange Alg.
 Certificate Key Type

-    DHE_RSA            RSA public key; the certificate MUST allow the ECDHE_RSA          key to be used for signing (the digitalSignature bit MUST be set if the key usage extension is present) with the signature scheme and hash algorithm that will be employed in the server key exchange message.
+    DHE_RSA            RSA public key; the certificate MUST allow the ECDHE_RSA          key to be used for signing (i.e., the digitalSignature bit MUST be set if the key usage extension is present) with the signature scheme and hash algorithm that will be employed in the ServerKeyShare message.
                        Note: ECDHE_RSA is defined in [RFC4492].

     DHE_DSS            DSA public key; the certificate MUST allow the